Ways to Prepare Your Podcast for Growth (Without Burning Out)

 When growth hits, you’ll have more demands on your time, not less.
 Your content bank ensures the podcast doesn’t suffer because you’re busy responding to the opportunities growth brings.

-Build it now: Spend an hour this week doing a content brain dump.
+Spend an hour this week doing a content brain dump.
 Every episode idea, every question you get asked, every concept you’ve wanted to explore.
 Organize it by theme.
 Add to it weekly.
 Never let it drop below 20 ideas.

-Delegate What Doesn’t Need to Be You
+Delegate What Doesn’t Need to Be Done By You

 You can’t scale a podcast that requires you to touch every single piece of it.
 At some point, growth demands that you let go of tasks that don’t require your specific expertise.

-The podcasters who scale without burning out are the ones who delegate before they’re desperate.
 They hire an editor when they can still afford to be selective, not when they’re so underwater they’ll take anyone.
-They seek help with social media before they stop posting entirely, not after months of radio silence.
+They bring on help for social media before they stop posting entirely, not after months of radio silence.

-Be strategic: Don’t delegate just to delegate.
+Don’t delegate just to delegate.
 Delegate the tasks that create time for the work that grows your podcast and business.
 If editing takes 10 hours per month, but that’s 10 hours you could spend on a strategy that drives growth, editing should be first to go.

 Plan for Maintenance, Not Just Growth